dermike/aria-workshop/README.md

 Problems:
 * Screen reader announces the fake buttons as links.
 * There's only visual confirmation of the selected option.
-* Works like radio buttons, but are not radio buttons.
+* Works visually like radio buttons, but not practically.

 The `-win` component solution:
 * Use `aria-labelledby` to explain the choices from the heading.